 Fortunately, help is around the corner.
-Keyword tools such as Alexa’s Keyword Difficulty Tool assist advertisers in finding suitable long tail keywords that will improve their rankings on SERPs significantly.
-The software uses a person’s input to find relevant key phrases, determine keyword competitiveness in relation to the website’s competitive power.
+Keyword tools such as Alexa’s Keyword Difficulty Tool assist advertisers in finding suitable long-tail keywords that will improve their rankings on SERPs significantly.
+The software uses a person’s input to find relevant key phrases, and determine keyword competitiveness in relation to the website’s competitive power.

 Browsing through the tool’s list of ideas is like finding a big fish in a little pond; the results can be incredible.

 Talking to the Target Audience and Noting Their Feedback

 Having a rich stock of information about the targeted segments, their trends and needs is a goldmine of potential business and SEO ideas.
 The next best thing is consumer feedback and complaints.
 These comments are the best indicator of the business and how the market is functioning currently.

 Thinking Like a Customer, Acting Like a Business Owner